meichthys/sermon_movie_maker/readme.md

 3. The program will then get to work on exporting the mp4 file to the location set in the settings file.

+## Configuration
-Note: Other settings can be changed in the settings.py file to modify the appearance of the overlaid text, location of the font file, output directory, etc.
+Settings can be changed in the settings.py file to modify the appearance of the overlaid text, location of the font file, output directory, etc.

-## Requirements
+## Development Requirements
+Python 3.6
 See requirements.txt